2023 Fulfillment by Amazon (FBA) Review: Costs & Features

 When to Use FBA

-- Small and lightweight products: FBA’s pricing structure favors manageable, easy-to-ship goods
+- Inexpensive, small, and lightweight products: FBA’s pricing structure favors manageable, easy-to-ship goods, and it awards fulfillment discounts on items priced under $10.

 When to Use an Alternative

 There’s no minimum order volume required to use FBA (making it accessible to startups), and it’s most economical for sellers dealing in small, lightweight goods.
-With its stringent requirements, myriad fees, and associated risks, the service isn’t ideal for every business or product—especially those that require special handling.
+With its stringent requirements, myriad fees, and associated risks, the service isn’t ideal for every business or product—especially those that require special handling or customizations.

 FBA Deciding Factors | |